Evektor VUT100 Cobra

 The Evektor VUT100 Cobra (also called the VUT 100 and VUT-100) is a Czech light aircraft under development by Evektor-Aerotechnik, of Kunovice.
 The aircraft is intended to be supplied as a complete ready-to-fly-aircraft.

 As of 2017 the manufacturer lists the aircraft as "in development".

 Design and development

+Around 1990, Czech company Moravan Otrokovice started a project to modernise its Zlín Z 42/Z 43 family of light aircraft.
+The redesign proved so complete that the company treated it as a new project with the designation Z 90 and displayed a mockup of it at the 1991 Paris Air Show.
+However, market conditions at the time were unfavourable, and work on the Z 90 halted without the aircraft entering production.
+Some work that had been done on the Z 90 was used in the Kappa 77 KP 2U-SOVA ultralight design, which allowed aspects of the design to be proven in practice.

+By 2001, the market for general aviation aircraft had recovered sufficiently for the Czech Ministry of Industry and Trade to sponsor a new project to continue development of the Z 90 under the name VUT100.
+This project would be a collaboration between different Czech aviation manufacturing companies and the Institute of Aerospace Engineering at the Brno University of Technology.

 The aircraft features a cantilever low-wing, a four-seat enclosed cabin, retractable tricycle landing gear and a single engine in tractor configuration.

 The VUT100 is a hybrid construction of metallic and composite materials.
 Its 10.2 m span wing has an area of 13.11 m2 and mounts flaps.
 The engines fitted vary, depending on the model and the cabin is 1.22 m in width.
 The VUT100 is stressed for +3.8/-1.52g in the normal category and +4.4/-1.76g in the utility category.

 Although designed to European CS-23 and American FAR-23 certification standards, the VUT100 does not currently have a type certificate issued by the European Aviation Safety Agency or the Federal Aviation Administration.